remkarthick/Devops/vagrant/readme.md

 ## Suspend , Halt and Destroy

-> suspend is similar to a sleep mode
+> suspend is similar to a sleep mode, if you need to make changes to the vagrant file you can put it in suspend mode ->make changes and then resume it.

 ```
 vagrant suspend <name|id>